 On Tuesday afternoon, they piled into a car and then filed out, ready to knock on doors.
 The Ziegler girls, blond ponytails bobbing, canvassed from house to house, pressing "21st Century Contract With America" leaflets into doorways.
 If someone answered the door, they responded with a personal appeal.

 "OK, I'll see what I can do.
-Thank you," says the prospective voter.
+Thank you," said the prospective voter.

 "OK.
-You're welcome," Abigail replies, and then moves on to her next duty as part of the grass-roots "Boots for Newt" team, a nickname for Gingrich volunteers.
+You're welcome," Abigail replied, and then moved on to her next duty as part of the grass-roots "Boots for Newt" team, a nickname for Gingrich volunteers.

 Back at the campaign headquarters office, Sondra Ziegler and her family listen closely as Gingrich calls in to thank the volunteers around the state for all their work.

 "It's exhausting to be here," Ziegler says.
 "But it's a good tired."